NaimFuad/TinyWeatherStation/README.md

 ## Features

 Display weather data from OpenWeather such as current weather, temperature , humidity , wind direction , air pressure and visibility.
+The RGB lighting will change based on current weather.

 ## Hardware